 The plane was raised from the Goodwin Sands in the summer of 2013 and is being stabilised at present.
 The team has devised a media and exhibition strategy to engage the public through the stages of the process from the lifting of the plane from the seabed to its final resting place in the museum.
 Bendon is currently writing a bid to further this project, looking at the role creative enquiry can play in engaging museum visitors with complex, competing and contradictory narratives around artifacts.

-Helen is currently working with Middlesex colleagues Dr Maggie Butt and Dr Magnus Moar on Ally Pally Prison Camp, a locative audio experience for Alexandra Palace to explore the narratives around the Palace's use as a prison camp in the First World War.
-The locative experience will be available via an app for members of the public to hear the letters, memoirs and dramatisations of actual accounts of prisoners and soldiers based at the camp, alongside poems by Maggie Butt which evoke some of the complexities of internment.
+Working with Middlesex colleagues Dr Maggie Butt and Dr Magnus Moar on Time Stands Still, Helen led a locative audio experience for Alexandra Palace to explore the narratives around the Palace's use as a prison camp in the First World War.
+The locative experience is available via an app for members of the public to hear the letters, memoirs and dramatisations of accounts of prisoners and soldiers based at the camp, alongside poems by Maggie Butt from her book Ally Pally Prison Camp, which evoke some of the complexities of internment.

-Bendon has previously worked as a Research Artist with Vivacity2020, and AUNT-SUE, two large EPSRC-funded research projects to explore and interrogate the project research strands from a creative perspective, and interested in working in this 'provocateur' role in other projects to push the boundaries and also the dissemination of academic research.
+Helen has previously worked as a Research Artist with Vivacity2020, and AUNT-SUE, two large EPSRC-funded research projects to explore and interrogate the project research strands from a creative perspective, and interested in working with these established methods on other projects to push the boundaries and also the dissemination of academic research.